i05nagai/memorandum/language/english_speaking.md

     * even minor infringements of the law will severly punished
     * an infringement claim/lawsuit
     * copyright/patent/trademark infringement
+* infringe
+    * to break a rule, law, etc.
+        * they infringed building regulartions
+        * infringe a trademark/patent/copyright
+            * the computer giant filed papers claiming that the patent of their online sofwater had been infringed
+    * infringe on/upon sth
+        * if sth infringes on/upon sb's rights or freedom, it takes away some of their rights or limits their freedom
+        * These restrictions infringe upon basic human rights.
 * lurch
     * as long as you don’t leave your team in the lurch
 * tranquil